European Rabbit (Oryctolagus cuniculus)

 European rabbits (Oryctolagus cuniculus) are declared pests of agriculture in Western Australia under the Biosecurity and Agriculture Management Act 2007.
 As such, landholders are required to control rabbits on their properties.
 Even landholders not actively using their property are still legally obliged to control rabbits to protect their neighbours’ land from the impact of rabbits.

-Read more about Calicivirus RHDV1-K5: Calicivirus RHDV1-K5, one tool in an integrated approach for effective rabbit control
+Read about LBG’s annual Calicivirus RHDV1-K5 summer program: Calicivirus RHDV1-K5, one tool in an integrated approach for effective rabbit control

 Leschenault Biosecurity Group (LBG) can assist landholders with development of an integrated management approach to rabbit control using variety of control methods and tools.
 Contact us to discuss what is best for you and your property.